“He made the washbasin of copper and it base of copper, from the mirrors of the women who gathered at the entrance to the Ohel Moed.” – Shemos 38:8

 The reason for this is that boys and girls are different.
 They have different interests, desires, and value systems.
 They are different in the way they behave, relate to each other, and communicate.
 In fact, boys and girls are so different you might assume they come from different planets.
 It isn’t that they are socialized or trained differently; it is that their inner makeup is fundamentally different.

-As an example, studies show that when asked “Who is your best friend?,” three-year-old boys are as likely to name a girl as they are a boy.
+As an example, studies show that when asked, “Who is your best friend?” three-year-old boys are as likely to name a girl as they are a boy.
 At that age, mixed gender friendships are quite common.
 Yet by the time this same group of children is five years old, only 20 percent will have a best friend from the opposite gender.
-By the time that they are seven, it is almost nonexistent for a boy to have a best friend who is girl, or for a girl to have a best friend who is a boy – because by then they have almost nothing in common.
+By the time they are seven, it is almost unheard of for a boy to have a best friend who is girl, or for a girl to have a best friend who is a boy – because by then they have almost nothing in common.

 This separation and disinterest continues until puberty when something remarkable happens: the boys become very interested in the girls, and the girls become very interested in the boys.
 It isn’t that their differences have disappeared.
-Quite the opposite, they are even stronger now, but there are powerful forces developing within them that pull them to each other – attraction and infatuation.
+To the contrary – they are even stronger now.
+But there are powerful forces developing within them that pull them to each other – attraction and infatuation.

 Hashem created these forces so that man and woman could marry.
 If it weren’t for these forces, a successful marriage would never exist.
-To ask two individuals, vastly different in nature, outlook, and temperament to live as one would never happen – it would be impossible.
+For two individuals, vastly different in nature, outlook, and temperament, to live as one would be impossible.

 To allow man and woman to create a successful union, Hashem put various forces into the person, and attraction and infatuation are two of them.
-They are very powerful – so powerful that they can pull together opposites and bring them together in harmony, peace, and love.
+They are very powerful – so powerful that they can pull together opposites and cause them to live in harmony, peace, and love.
 But of course they can also easily be misdirected and misused.